 - Area rugs on hard floors: Linoleum, tile and wood are treacherous terrain for senior pets.
 Limited mobility makes it difficult to stabilize their balance on hard surfaces, increasing the risk of falls and injury.
 Help older pets navigate your floors with ease by laying down rugs.
 Carpeted surfaces are easier to grip with their paws and relieve stress on the joints.

 - Extra-padded bedding: Senior cats and dogs typically have less body fat than their younger counterparts.
 This causes discomfort when they lay down on hard floors.
-Consider upgrading the cat or dog bed to one that provides extra cushioning.
+Consider upgrading the dog bed to one that provides extra cushioning.
 You could also place pillows in their bed or fold a few blankets underneath it as an additional barrier between the bed and floor.

 Safety tips for dementia and vision impairment